Nearezz/Crypto_arbitrage_dashboard/README.md

-Crypto Arbitrage Dashboard
+# Crypto Arbitrage Dashboard

-Overview
+## Overview

-The Crypto Arbitrage Dashboard is a web-based application designed to monitor cryptocurrency prices across multiple exchanges and identify arbitrage opportunities.
-The dashboard provides real-time price data, highlights potential profit opportunities, and visualizes the spread trend over time.
+The **Crypto Arbitrage Dashboard** is a powerful web-based tool designed to track cryptocurrency prices across multiple exchanges and identify profitable arbitrage opportunities.
+With real-time price updates and a focus on key metrics, the dashboard enables users to spot and act on price discrepancies between exchanges quickly.
+It also visualizes the spread trends over time to help users make more informed decisions.

-Features
+## Features

-Live Prices: Displays the current BTC/USDT prices from Binance and Coinbase.
+- **Live Price Feed**: Real-time BTC/USDT price data pulled from **Binance** and **Coinbase**.

-Arbitrage Opportunities: Highlights potential arbitrage profits based on price differences.
+- **Arbitrage Opportunities**: Highlights potential arbitrage profits based on price differences between exchanges.

-Spread Graph: Visual representation of the spread value over time.
+- **Spread Graph**: A visual representation of the price spread over time, allowing users to track trends and market behavior.

-A live demonstration can be found here: https://crypto-arbitrage-dashboard-iota.vercel.app/
+## Live Demo

+Try the live version of the dashboard [here](https://crypto-arbitrage-dashboard-iota.vercel.app/).